Organic Church Dead Ends

 Many today are frustrated because they can’t seem to find authentic fellowship, or feel stuck in the “wilderness” after leaving the institutional church.

-You see, God intends that life reproduce life.
+You see, God intends that life reproduces life.
 That principle is built into the very fabric of creation.
 Like all things that impart life, real ekklesia is organic, through and through.

 And by “organic”, I mean simply this: The authentic and diverse life of Christ in me, which is then expressed among us and through us as we become the wonderful, dynamic, multi-gifted and participatory Body of Christ.